Fitna (film): Reaction

 International reaction to Fitna consisted of condemnation in the Muslim community, fatwās by Al-Qaeda and an Australian imam calling for the beheading of Geert Wilders, and attempts by Southeast Asian countries to censor the film.
 The Dutch government allegedly "distanced itself from the film".
-Several Muslim organizations and political parties have organized boycotts against Dutch products.

-Indonesia, the most populous Muslim country and itself a Dutch colony until 1949, has conducted a ban on several web sites, such as YouTube, MySpace, Rapidshare and Metacafe, as directed by the Ministry of Communications and Informations.
+Indonesia, the most populous Muslim country and itself a Dutch colony until 1949, has conducted a ban on several web sites, such as YouTube, MySpace, RapidShare and Metacafe, as directed by the Ministry of Communications and Informations.
 On April 11, the Indonesian government lifted the ban.
 Indonesian communications minister Muhammad Nuh apologised to the public for the inconvenience.

 Geert Wilders' film failed to generate much "controversy" in Iran although the government did express its outrage on the day of its release and conservative websites complained about it for a while.
 By and large, Fitna elicited indifference among the general public.
 There was an anti-Fitna demonstration, but just 30 people turned up and they were carrying signs that had "nothing to do with the film".

 In response to the film, Dutch Minister of Foreign Affairs Maxime Verhagen published an op-ed in the Arabic-language newspaper Asharq al Awsat on March 30.
 In the article, he asks of the readers to "keep the head cool and the relations warm" and urged dialogue, not provocation, as a means to bridge the cultural differences.

 On 1 April, a debate was held about the film in the Dutch parliament.
 In this debate, the government and Geert Wilders accused each other of lying about facts of their previous communication.
 According to various members of the government, Wilders had told in previous conversations about his intentions to tear parts out of the Qur'an and setting them on fire.
 Wilders denied this.